williamw520/fetchmailatt/README.md

 ## Periodic Run

-When it runs, FetchMailAtt runs through all the relevant mails once and then ends.
+When it runs, FetchMailAtt runs through the relevant mails once and then ends.
 To periodically look for new emails, schedule it to run periodically as a task on Windows Task Manager or schedule it with cron on Linux.
 The config property process.resume.from.last can be set to examine new emails since the last run.

+You can set up tasks to run on different config files to download from different servers.
+Pass the specific config file as argument when setting up the task.

+    fetchmailatt -c server1.conf
+    fetchmailatt -c server2.conf
+    fetchmailatt -c server3.conf

 ## Dependency